tessel/hardware/powering-tessel.md

 If the system includes an external source of power, that source should be used to power the system's other components directly, as opposed to routing all power through the Tessel.
 This arrangement mitigates all the risks explained above, as well as the likelihood that a failure of other devices in the system would hurt Tessel.

-If you are unsure of how to proceed, check the forums (at this point a work in progress) for guidance or [email us](mailto:team@technical.io).
+If you are unsure of how to proceed, check the forums for guidance or [email us](mailto:team@tessel.io).

 ## Current available on the 3.3 V rail